 Sesame Shrimp Recipe with Honey Mustard Dipping Sauce

 1 pound medium shrimp, shelled and deveined, with tails attached

 1 teaspoon Asian sesame oil

-2 tablespoons Chinese rice wine
+2 tablespoons Chinese rice wine (or dry sherry)

 2 large eggs